Additional payments

 • are made to employees who agree to carry out partial duties and responsibilities of a high-graded job

-• may be shared between two or more employees on a pro-rata basis.
-Managers should seek advice from their PBP on the proportion and distribution of the acting up duties and responsibilities in this situation
+• may be shared between two or more employees on a pro-rata basis - managers should seek advice from their People Business Partner on the proportion and distribution of the acting up duties and responsibilities in this situation

 • are a pensionable, contractual element of pay and are included in the calculations of benefits such as sick pay and annual leave pay